-8.10 Housing Search Assistance
+8.10 Housing Search Assistance36

-8.10.1 Term-Limited Lease Assistance and Streamlined Lease Assistance Programs assistance with unit identification, landlord-tenant connection and negotiation, coordination and case management with referral partners, financial assistance, and transportation services.
+8.10.1 Term-Limited Lease Assistance and Streamlined Lease Assistance Programs identification, landlord-tenant connection and negotiation, coordination and case management with referral partners, financial assistance, and transportation services.
 Financial assistance may include payment for application fees, security deposits, utility arrears, appliances, utility deposits, and other move related costs.
 Under certain circumstances, existing participants may be offered housing navigation and financial support for extenuating circumstances, such as situations covered under the Violence Against Women Act (VAWA) or when an assisted family experiences homelessness after vacating their previous unit.
 Participation in housing navigation services is voluntary.
 However, the family will not be eligible for financial assistance unless they are enrolled in housing navigation services.
 Households will not be required to repay the Housing Authority for the financial assistance provided.
 The offer of housing navigation services and/or financial assistance is subject to funding availability and voucher utilization goals.

-Effective October 1, 2022 or as soon as practicable thereafter, the Housing Authority will offer housing navigation and supportive services to applicants upon receiving a Family Obligations Agreement for tenant-based assistance.
-Housing navigation will include
+Subject to available funding, the Housing Authority may offer housing navigation and supportive services to applicants upon receiving a Family Obligations Agreement for tenant-based assistance.
+Housing navigation will include assistance with unit

-&lt;sup>36 The 2022 MTW Annual Plan, Amendment 1, Activity 28: Leasing Success Strategies added housing navigation services and financial assistance.
+36 The 2022 MTW Annual Plan, Amendment 1, Activity 28: Leasing Success Strategies added housing navigation services and financial assistance.
+The activity was implemented on November 1, 2022.